-Sales and Distribution-Our sales and distribution team consists of distinct marketing, field sales and customer service organizations for our three geographic segments: North America, Europe and International.
+Sales and Distribution-Our sales and distribution team consists of distinct marketing, field sales and customer service organizations.
 We believe our sales and distribution team, totaling over 400 dedicated associates, is the largest in our industry.
 In most geographic areas, our field sales organizations work jointly with select distributors to call on end-users and educate them about hazards, exposure limits, safety requirements and product applications, as well as the specific performance requirements of our products.
 In our International segment and Eastern Europe where distributors are not as well established, our sales associates often work with and sell directly to end-users.
 We believe that the development of relationships with end-users is critical to increasing the overall demand for our products.